umtdg/coredns-charm/README.md

 ### Script file

 A script file used for Corefile generation.
-Each line **not** starting with `#` is considered as command and executed accordingly.
+File is executed line by line.
+Lines starting with `#` are and empty lines are ignored.
 CoreDNS service will be started after the execution of `script-file`.

 Syntax of the commands are the same with actions except names uses underscore as